lucapaga/igcps-bdml-all-complete/day3/01-getdata/README.md

-# 2. Ingesting data onto the Cloud
+# Day 3.
+Next Generation Batch ETL with Dataflow
+## Step 1.
+Having Data in Cloud

 ### Populate your bucket with the data you will need for the lessons